-4. Mining.- (i) General.
-Alluvial gold-digging in the Northern commenced in 1869, and up to the end of 1880 gold to the value of £70,022 had been produced.
+Alluvial gold-digging in the Northern Territory 4.
+Mining.- (i) General. commenced in 1809, and up to the end of 1880 gold to the value of £79,022 had been produced.
 In 1881 the gold production reached its maximum, the value for that year being £111,945.
 During the following years it fluctuated considerably, but as long as the alluvial deposits lasted the output was satisfactory.
 In the transition period from alluvial to reef mining the industry declined considerably.
 The production of metals other than gold has suffered on account of the vagaries of prices, and the high cost of transport and of white labour.
 Owing to the exceptionally high price of gold the search for the precious metal has been stimulated in recent years with an increasing annual production.
-The principal producer of gold in 1936-37 was the Tennant Creek field which steadily progressed during the year.
-More than 92 per cent, of the total production was raised here, and with the extension of treatment plants the output should continue to expand.
-A small township has been planned on the field and the population at the 31st March, 1937, was 628, including 135 women and 28 children.
-Although the mica deposits in the Territory are not exploited systematically or on a large scale, a number of men-mostly southern Europeans-have been engaged in this class of mining and during the year produced more than £11,000 worth of mica.
+The principal producer of gold is the Tennant Creek field which increased its production during 1937.
+More than 94 per cent. of the total production was raised here, and with the extension of treatment plants the output should continue to expand.
+A small township has been planned on the field and the population at the 31st March, 1938, was 564, including 80 women and 27 children.
+Although the mica deposits in the Territory are not exploited systematically or on a large scale, a number of men-mostly southern Europeans-have been engaged in this class of mining and during the year produced more than £12,000 worth of mica.
+Wolfram prices rose sharply in the latter part of 1937 and with the rush to the wolfram fields the output rose to record proportions.